Updated: Nov 5, 2021

 3. Cut Out Sugar

-Sugar, either added or naturally-occurring, hampers fat loss.
-Sugar provides instant energy for the body which stops the body using its fat stores for energy.
-It also triggers insulin to be released from the pancreas which increases fat storage and can decrease the bodies sensitivity to insulin which can lead to a myriad of health problems, not to mention an increase in fat storage (x).
+Sugar, either added or naturally occurring, hampers fat loss.
+Sugar provides instant energy for the body which stops the body from using its fat stores for energy.
+It also triggers insulin to be released from the pancreas which increases fat storage and can decrease the bodies sensitivity to insulin which can lead to a myriad of health problems, not to mention an increase in fat storage (2).

 Avoid foods with added sugar and foods with excess naturally occurring sugar.
 Limit fruit intake to 1-2 pieces per day and obtain most of your minerals and vitamins from vegetables and animal products.